 - Use Templates with Duplo-Size Blocks

-Some teachers have used this resource with their young band and orchestra students to compose and play their original music.
+Some creative teachers have used this resource with their young band and orchestra students to compose and play their original music.

 The Instruments of the Orchestra BUNDLE is always over 20% off the individual lessons.
 But, investing during a sale means that you are saving even more.

-NEW Instruments of the Orchestra DIGITAL Interactive Notebook
+Instruments of the Orchestra DIGITAL Interactive Notebooks

 Creating lesson plans for the elementary music classroom is much more difficult during a pandemic.
 Your plans MUST be FLEXIBLE.
 EVERYTHING can CHANGE.